 Changes to Rush Hour No Standing Regulations

-Offset bus lanes, which will be installed
+Offset bus lanes, which have been installed

 Community Advisory Committee

 MTA New York City Transit and the New York City Department of Transportation have convened a Community Advisory Committee (CAC) for this project.
 The CAC is composed of a broad range of stakeholders, including elected officials, Community Board members, civic/neighborhood groups, business organizations, and major area institutions.
-The CAC will meet every few months over the course of the project.
+The CAC meets every few months over the course of the project.
 The role of the CAC is to

 - provide opportunities for input as project design and implementation progress